 Vitamin D2 vs. Vitamin D3:

-The type our bodies naturally make is called cholecalciferol, which is vitamin D3.
+The type our bodies naturally make D3/cholecalciferol.
 The body is able to convert some D2 to be used for body functions but prefers and is able to use D3 much more effectively.

 Unfortunately, most vitamin D-fortified foods and dietary supplements mostly contain ergocalciferol, a type of D2, which is neither as absorbable nor convertible by the body into what it needs.